-- Submission of a completed Graduate School Application - Submission of an unofficial transcript showing successful completion of a Master's degree in nursing from an accredited university with a minimum graduate GPA level of 3.0 or higher - Minimum GRE composite score of 295 (or 1350 for tests taken before August 1, 2011). - Requirement for GRE score may be waived for students who meet any one of the following: - Graduate degree from an accredited institution - Completion of the first semester of enrollment with a minimum grade average of 3.0. - One page personal statement describing intent to pursue the DNP and areas of potential interest for the DNP Project - Submission of an unofficial transcript showing successful completion of a Master's degree in nursing from an accredited university within the first semester of enrollment - Three letters of recommendation from health care professionals including at least one from faculty in a previous nursing program - Current formal resume with complete education and nursing employment histories - Completed clear criminal history background check at admissions

-• Completed clear drug screen at admissions or before clinical practicum or immersion experience
+- Submission of a completed Graduate School Application - Submission of an unofficial transcript showing successful completion of a Master's degree in nursing from an accredited university with a minimum graduate GPA level of 3.0 or higher - Minimum GRE composite score of 295 (or 1350 for tests taken before August 1, 2011). - Requirement for GRE score may be waived for students who meet any one of the following: - o Graduate degree from an accredited institution - Completion of the first semester of enrollment with a minimum grade average of 3.0. - One page personal statement describing intent to pursue the DNP and areas of potential interest for the DNP Project - Submission of an official transcript showing successful completion of a Master's degree in nursing from an accredited university within the first semester of enrollment - Current formal resume with complete education and nursing employment histories - Completed clear criminal history background check at admissions - Completed clear drug screen at admissions or before clinical practicum or clinical experience